Pharoh-Ramses/wardcorner/README.md

 Wards in The Church of Jesus Christ of Latter-day Saints often need websites for communication, but creating them from scratch requires technical expertise.
 This template provides:

 - **Easy Content Management** - Ward clerks can update content through a user-friendly admin interface
-- **Standardized Features** - Common ward needs like announcements, events, leadership directory, and forms
+- **Standardized Features** - Common ward needs like announcements, events, sacrament programs, and forms
-- **Customizable Branding** - Ward-specific colors, names, and contact information via environment variables
+- **Comprehensive Customization** - Ward-specific branding, colors, content, and contact information via environment variables
+- **Modern React Architecture** - Server/Client components with established patterns for maintainability
 - **Mobile-Responsive Design** - Works well on all devices for members on the go
+- **Type-Safe Development** - Full TypeScript support with auto-generated Payload types

 ## Features